noahehall/theBookOfNoah/linux/docker/docker.md

         - clean up orphaned processes
         - monitor processes
         - automatically restart any failed processes
+      - use the init process as the entrypoint of your application-oriented docker container -

   -  use proper versioning for all image
     -  all images should be tagged